Transaction Control Statements

 This statement requests that the operations in the write-set are executed on the database, making the changes permanent and visible to other users.
 The SQLSTATE value returned when a COMMIT statement is executed indicates either that the transaction commitment was successful (SQLSTATE = '00000') or that a transaction conflict occurred (SQLSTATE <> '00000').

-Transactions that are not successfully committed due to a transaction conflict do not have to be explicitly rolled back.
-The ROLLBACK statement is most commonly used in exception routines for handling error situations that are detected by the application during transaction build-up.
+Transactions which are not successfully committed due to a transaction conflict do not have to be explicitly rolled back.
+The ROLLBACK statement is most commonly used in exception routines for handling error situations which are detected by the application during transaction build-up.

 If a connection or program is terminated without requesting a COMMIT or ROLLBACK for the current transaction, the system will abort the transaction.
 None of the changes requested during the transaction build-up will be made to the database.

-Transaction handling in BSQL differs slightly from that described here - see the Mimer SQL User's Manual, Handling Transactions, for details.
+Transaction handling in BSQL differs slightly from that described here - see the Mimer SQL User's Manual for details.

 The following SET TRANSACTION options are used to optimize transaction performance: